I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

-His eyes light up when I mention his music — it’s clear that these days he prefers this topic of conversation over football.
+His eyes light up when I mention his music — it’s clear this is his preferred topic of conversation these days.

-“I used to DJ with friends in Valencia but I never considered it would be something I wanted to actually do properly,” he says.
+“I used to DJ with friends in Valencia,” he says, “but I never considered it would be something I wanted to actually do properly.”

 “When I retired, the summer after, my friend called me and said ‘we want you for this festival’ and that was the first official gig.”

 The festival in question was no budget get-together in a field.

-It was Benicassim, one of Europe’s most famous music festivals that attracts over 150,000 revellers.
+It was Benicassim, one of Europe’s most famous music festivals that attracts over 150,000 revellers at a time..

 In 2015, Mendieta was invited to play guitar with Los Planetas at the same festival.

 The Spanish indie band rose to prominence in the 1990s and are unashamed football fans.

 In their song ‘A Good Day‘ they sing the lyrics, “I put on the TV and there was a game, and Mendieta has scored a goal, really amazing,” so what a moment it was when the man himself joined the band on stage to perform the song in question.

 This epic performance aside, you’ll usually find Mendieta behind the decks when on stage.